rafik83/Meeting/README.md

 ```

 ### Localization

-All translations are stored on https://openl10n.vimeet.events (check 1password for access).
-If not exists, create a `.openl10n.yml` on root from `.openl10n.yml.dist` and set the user password of openl10n app (see the password in 1password).

 Remarks :

 - Translations on Openl10n are never deleted or updated with a `push` command.
 Only new translations will be added.